Dr David Sorfa (MA, PhD)

 • Existentialism and the War Film

-• The Ethics of Forgiveness in the Horror Film
+• Justice in Contemporary American Horror Film

 • Lars von Trier and Søren Kierkegaard